Benussi & Co.

-For parents whose marriage is disintegrating, the biggest worry ought to be how this will affect the children.
+For parents whose marriage is disintegrating, the biggest worry will be how this will affect the children.

 The bald fact is that no one knows how an individual child will react or be affected by their parents’ separation.
 However, I firmly believe that youngsters who are locked into an unhappy marriage suffer dreadfully.
 If a divorce is handled sensitively and with the children’s needs to the fore, kids end up better adjusted.